outscal/Unity2D-Animation/Chap01-Introduction.md

 After importing, Animation Clips are organized into a structured system called an [Animator Controller].
 The Animator Controller acts as a “[State Machine](https://docs.unity3d.com/Manual/AnimationStateMachines.html)” which keeps track of which clip should currently be playing, and when the animations should change or blend together.

-If you need any help check the [Github Repo](https://github.com/outscal/Unity-Animation)

 ## Enroll yourself and get rewarded when you complete the course 🎁